Harvey Pekar: American Splendor

 The first issue of Pekar's self-published American Splendor series appeared in May 1976, with stories illustrated by Crumb, Dumm, Budgett, and Brian Bram.
 Applying the "brutally frank autobiographical style of Henry Miller," American Splendor documented Pekar's daily life in the aging neighborhoods of his native Cleveland.

 Pekar and his work came to greater prominence in 1986 when Doubleday collected much of the material from the first ten issues in American Splendor: The Life and Times of Harvey Pekar, which was positively reviewed by, among others, The New York Times.
 (1986 was also the year Pekar began appearing on Late Night with David Letterman.)

 Pekar self-published 15 issues of American Splendor from 1976 to 1991 (issue #16 was co-published with Tundra Publishing).
 Dark Horse Comics took on the publishing and distribution of Pekar's comics from 1993 to 2003.

-In 2006, Pekar released a four-issue American Splendor miniseries through the DC Comics imprint Vertigo.
+In 2006, Pekar released a four-issue American Splendor miniseries through the DC Comics imprint Vertigo Comics.
 This was collected in the American Splendor: Another Day paperback.
 In 2008 Vertigo released a second four-issue "season" of American Splendor that was later collected in the American Splendor: Another Dollar paperback.

 Pekar's best-known and longest-running collaborators include Crumb, Dumm, Budgett, Spain Rodriguez, Joe Zabel, Gerry Shamray, Frank Stack, Mark Zingarelli, and Joe Sacco.
 In the 2000s, he teamed regularly with artists Dean Haspiel and Josh Neufeld.
 Other cartoonists who worked with him include Jim Woodring, Chester Brown, Alison Bechdel, Gilbert Hernandez, Eddie Campbell, David Collier, Drew Friedman, Ho Che Anderson, Rick Geary, Ed Piskor, Hunt Emerson, Bob Fingerman, and Alex Wald; as well as such non-traditional illustrators as Pekar's wife, Joyce Brabner, and comics writer Alan Moore.

 In addition to his autobiographical work on American Splendor, Pekar wrote a number of biographies.
 The first of these, American Splendor: Unsung Hero (Dark Horse Comics, 2003), illustrated by David Collier, documented the Vietnam War experience of Robert McNeill, one of Pekar's African-American coworkers at Cleveland's VA hospital.

 Stories from the American Splendor comics have been collected in many books and anthologies.